apache/iotdb/docs/UserGuide/Client/Programming - Native API.md

         List<List<Object>> valuesList)
   ```

 * Insert multiple Records asynchronously by providing additional asynchronous timeout and an exception callback.
-With type info the server has no need to do type inference, which leads a better performance
+All inserted values are in their primitive forms with type info, so that the server has no need to do type inference and achieves better performance.

   ```
   void asyncInsertRecords(List<String> deviceIds, List<Long> times,